jamesnvc/Kaleidoscope-MouseKeys/README.md

 situations, there are plenty of cases where one will not have to lift their hands off the keyboard just to nudge the mouse cursor away a little.

-Of course, there are a lot more one can do with the plugin than to nudge the cursor!
-Mouse keys are provided for all four *and* diagonal movement; mouse buttons; and a unique warping mechanism too.
-And not only these: the speed of the cursor, the mouse wheel, and that of acceleration can all be configured to match one's desired behaviour.
+Of course, there is a lot more one can do with the plugin than to nudge the cursor!
+Mouse keys are provided for all four directions *and* diagonal movement; mouse buttons; and a unique warping mechanism.
+In addition, the speed & acceleration of the cursor and the speed of the mouse wheel can all be configured to match one's desired behaviour.

 ## Using the plugin

-To use the plugin, simply include the header, make sure the `MouseKeys` object is properly used, and place mouse keys on your keymap.
+To use the plugin, simply include the header, make sure the `MouseKeys` object is properly `use`'d, and place mouse keys on your keymap.
 It is best illustrated with an example:

 ```c++